Affordance-Guided Diffusion Prior for 3D Hand Reconstruction: Abstract

 \section{Abstract}

-How can we reconstruct 3D hand poses when large portions of the hand are heavily occluded by itself or by objects?
+How can we infer a 3D hand pose when large portions of the hand are heavily occluded by itself or by objects?
 Humans often resolve such ambiguities by leveraging contextual knowledge—such as \emph{affordances}, where an object’s shape and function suggest how the object is typically grasped.
-Inspired by this observation, we propose a generative prior for hand pose refinement guided by affordance-aware textual descriptions of hand-object interactions (HOI).
-Our method employs a diffusion-based generative model that learns the distribution of plausible hand poses conditioned on affordance descriptions, which are inferred from a large vision-language model (VLM).
-This enables the refinement of occluded regions into more accurate and functionally coherent hand poses.
-Extensive experiments on HOGraspNet, a 3D hand-affordance dataset with severe occlusions, demonstrate that our affordance-guided refinement significantly improves hand pose estimation over both recent regression methods and diffusion-based refinement lacking contextual reasoning.
+Inspired by this observation, we propose a generative prior for 3D hand pose modeling guided by affordance-aware textual descriptions of hand-object interactions (HOI).
+Our method employs a diffusion-based generative model that learns the distribution of plausible hand poses conditioned on contextual signals, such as affordance descriptions and image features.
+The affordance descriptions are designed to represent the semantic intent and geometric structure of HOI, using the reasoning from a vision-language model (VLM) and grasp classification.
+We leverage the diffusion prior to refine the 3D pose predictions in hand reconstruction into more accurate and functionally coherent estimation.
+Our experiments demonstrate that our affordance-guided refinement significantly improves 3D hand pose estimation performance on 3D hand affordance datasets, HOGraspNet and HO3D, over state-of-the-art methods such as foundation models for hand reconstruction and the latest diffusion priors for 3D hands.